 What We Do

-Representatives from Dining Services will be available to meet with students to discuss food allergies.
-After reviewing menus, recipes, touring store rooms and preparation areas and checking food labels with the students, the Dining Services representative shall assist the student with alternate food choices.
+Dining Services representatives are available to meet with students to discuss food allergies.
+We review menus and recipes, tour storerooms and preparation areas, and check food labels with students, then assist them in determining alternative food choices.

-The Associate Director of Dining Services will oversee this process and review it at least once every two years.
-Dining Services staff shall be trained on the process annually.
-The following steps shall be followed as Dining Services implements the process.
+The Associate Director of Dining Services oversees the process, reviewing it at least once every two years.
+Dining services staff is trained on the process annually.
+Here are the steps we follow:

-- The student shall communicate with the management and service staff regarding food ingredient questions.
+- The student communicates with the management and service staff regarding food ingredient questions.

-- Students are encouraged, at any time during the semester, to meet with Dining Services management staff with any concerns.
+- Students are encouraged, at any time during the semester, to meet with dining services management if they have concerns.

-- For prepared food items, the student and management staff shall review recipes and/or food labels.
+- For prepared food items, the student and management staff reviews recipes and/or food labels.

 - The supervisor on duty will assist the student with alternate menu selections as needed.

-- For specially prepared food items, the time of pick up will be determined by the production staff.
+- The pick-up time for specially prepared food items will be determined by the production staff.
 We will do everything possible to accommodate the student's schedule.

-- As necessary, the production staff prepared food using the following precautions:
+- As necessary, the production staff prepares food using these precautions:

 - Washing hands and wearing non-latex gloves.